Wulingyuan Scenic Area

 - Zhangjiajie Pullman Hotel in Wulingyuan is a nice, scenic hotel with great rooms and service.
 The cost for one room is about 500 CNY.

-- Jijiehao Gongguan Wulingyuan is a budget hotel offering great bang for your buck, and a romantic location in the mountains of Wulingyuan Scenic Area.
+- Jijiehao Gongguan Wulingyuan is a budget hotel offering great bang for your buck, and a romantic location in the mountains of the Wulingyuan Scenic Area.
 Expect to spend around 270 CNY.

 See more details for Zhangjiajie Hotels: Where to Stay in Zhangjiajie?